Sample Answer

 Addressing an Ethical Issue

 One of the roles of an organization’s management is to create an ethical and safe environment for its employees and other stakeholders.
-There are many factors that contribute to the creation of such an environment, one of them being the development of policies to guide employees’ behavior.
-This paper includes a proposed policy that is specifically aims at combatting workplace bullying in this organization.
+Many factors contribute to such an environment, including developing policies to guide employees’ behavior.
+This paper includes a proposed approach to combat workplace bullying in this organization.
 The policy has been developed based on the occurrence of an ethical dilemma that is affecting some of the employees’ performance.
-The following is an evaluation of the dilemma, the proposed policy and its implementation in the organization.
+The following is an evaluation of the hole, the proposed policy, and its implementation in the organization.

 Describe an ethical dilemma and its importance and relevance.

 An employee in the company’s finance department noticed suspicious activities in the company’s books.
 It came to the employee’s attention that someone had been changing the figures in the company’s accounts, indicating some form of fraud.
 The employee decided to confront the immediate superior with the issue with the hope of having a solution.
-Instead of getting the solution they hoped for, the employee has been intimidated into keeping quiet about the issue.
-There has been both direct and indirect bullying on the employee with actions such as deliberate denial of some resources and information, being threatened with losing his job, unjustified criticism, and hostile treatment by the manager.
-These experiences have made the work environment to be hostile in general for the employee.
-The employee faces the dilemma of reporting fraud and intimidation by the superior and risking the loss of their job and keeping quiet to protect his job but taking the superior’s hostile treatment.
+Instead of getting the desired answer, the employee has been intimidated into keeping quiet about the subject.
+There has been direct and indirect bullying on the employee with actions such as deliberate denial of some resources and information, being threatened with losing his job, unjustified criticism, and cruel treatment by the manager.
+These experiences have made the work environment hostile in general for the employee.
+The employee faces the dilemma of reporting fraud and intimidation by the superior and risking the loss of their job and keeping quiet to protect his job but taking the prominent’s cruel treatment.

-The importance of this ethical situation is that it is representative of the ethical nature of the organization at the moment.
-This situation is indicative of the kind of interactions contributing to developing a negative ethical climate.
-This situation represents two ethical issues that are against the organization’s values and principles.
-First, there is apparent embezzlement, which represents a lack of integrity in the organization, and there is employee intimidation, which is representative of workplace bullying.
-The dilemma is relevant for discussion because it will help to better understand the expected ethical values and behaviors in this organization.
-With the help of this employee’s experience, an anti-bullying policy will be developed to discourage intimidation of employees for whatever reason including confronting their superiors on unethical behavior.
+The importance of this ethical situation is that it is representative of the moral nature of the organization at the moment.
+This situation indicates the interactions contributing to the development of an adverse moral climate.
+This situation represents two ethical issues against the organization’s values and principles.
+First, there is apparent embezzlement, which means a lack of integrity in the organization, and there is employee intimidation, which is representative of workplace bullying.
+The dilemma is relevant for discussion because it will help better understand this organization’s expected ethical values and behaviors.
+With the help of this employee’s experience, an anti-bullying policy will be developed to discourage intimidation of employees for whatever reason, including confronting their superiors on unethical behavior.

-Two main stakeholders are involved in this ethical situation; the superior employee and the junior employee.
-In this case, the superior employee is a finance manager who has access to all the company’s financial books.
-This manager has potentially been involved in suspicious activity that could involve embezzlement of the company funds or is aware of and protecting another person who has done this act.
+Two main stakeholders are involved in this ethical situation; the superior and junior employees.
+In this case, the ideal employee is a finance manager with access to all the company’s financial books.
+This manager has potentially been involved in suspicious activity that could include embezzlement of the company funds or is aware of and protecting another person who has done this act.
 On the other hand, the junior employee is an accounting clerk who has access to some of the company’s financial records.
 This employee noticed the suspicious activity and confronted the manager.
 The employee has since become a target for workplace bullying and intimidation to scare them into keeping quiet about the issues in the company’s finance.
-While these are the main people involved, there are other stakeholders who may be concerned about this ethical issue for the well-being of all employees and the organization’s ethical environment.
+While these are the prominent people involved, other stakeholders may be concerned about this ethical issue for the well-being of all employees and the organization’s ethical environment.

-- Human Resource Officers: Part of the HR role is ensuring that employees have a positive work environment and access to resources and avenues that promote their satisfaction with their job roles as well as productivity (Nielsen & Einarsen, 2012).
+- Human Resource Officers: Part of the HR role is ensuring that employees have a positive work environment and access to resources and avenues that promote their satisfaction with their job roles and productivity (Nielsen & Einarsen, 2012).
 The HR officers should be concerned about the bullying of employees because it interferes with this objective.

-- Union delegates: Workers’ unions work as the intermediaries between employees and their employers.
+- Union delegates: Workers’ unions are intermediaries between employees and their employers.
 Their concern in the issue of bullying may be advocating for creating a positive workplace environment that is free from bullying and discrimination.

-Evaluate an ethical decision-making model, apply it to the chosen issue, and analyze options for resolving this ethical dilemma.
+Evaluate an ethical decision-making model, apply it to the chosen issue, and analyze options for resolving this moral dilemma.

-The recommended ethical decision-making model for workplace bullying is the duty-based, also known as the deontological ethical approach.
+The recommended ethical decision-making model for workplace bullying is the duty-based, also known as the honest deontological approach.
 This ethical model was developed by Immanuel Kant (Bowen, 2004).
-It emphasizes on following the duty to do the right thing rather than focusing on the consequences of an action.
+It emphasizes following the duty to do the right thing rather than focusing on the consequences of an action.
 According to the deontological ethics approach, the end does not always justify the means (Weiss, 2014).
-No matter the results expected from an action, it is considered unethical if it does not follow the duty to perform a particular action (Van Staveren, 2007).
-As a result, the decisions made using this mode might not always be beneficial to the majority; they only ensure that rules are followed.
+No matter the results expected from an action, it is considered unethical if it does not follow the duty to perform a particular activity (Van Staveren, 2007).
+As a result, the decisions made using this mode might not always benefit the majority; they only ensure that rules are followed.

-The deontological approach is most favorable in this ethical issue because it is the duty of the management to ensure that the organization has a positive and safe working environment for all employees.
+The deontological approach is most favorable in this ethical issue because the management must ensure the organization has a positive and safe working environment for all employees.
 No matter what effects are to be achieved by bullying, this action can never be moral or a reflection of a positive ethical culture.
-It is important that there are rules in place to ensure that bullying is never used in any kind of situation.
-For instance, there are some managers who may use bullying as a strategy to get employees to do what they want.
-Whether the action may have a positive or negative effect on the organization, it is the organization’s duty to ensure that no kind of bullying occurs.
+There must be rules to ensure that bullying is never used.
+For instance, some managers may bully employees to do what they want.
+Whether the action has a positive or negative effect on the organization, the organization must ensure that no bullying occurs.
 For example, in the ethical situation presented, the manager threatens a junior employee and intimidates them into keeping quiet about an issue they have noticed in the finance department.
 Threatening and intimidating an employee amounts to workplace bullying.
 Therefore, there is a need for a policy to help this employee feel protected by the organization.
-The existence of a protective workplace policy will help them to be comfortable speaking up about unethical behavior in the organization without fear of negative consequences.
+A protective workplace policy will allow them to speak up about unethical behavior in the organization without fear of negative consequences.

 Recommend a corporate policy for resolving the issue and support the recommendation with well-reasoned analysis and specific examples, including the impact on various stakeholders.

 The following is a representation of this organization’s policy on workplace bullying.
 In general, this policy is representative of the company’s zero tolerance for bullying in the workplace environment.
 No form of intimidation, mistreatment, or harassment will be allowed for whatever reason.
-This policy applies to all organization stakeholders regardless of the position or status in the organization.
-The consequences of engaging in workplace bullying are broad, including unpaid leaves of absence and termination of the employment contract.
+This policy applies to all organizational stakeholders regardless of their position or status.
+The consequences of workplace bullying are broad, including unpaid leaves of absence and termination of the employment contract.

-Analyze and recommend a strategy for communicating the policy to the organization in a manner that meets the needs of the audience.
+Analyze and recommend a strategy for communicating the policy to the organization that meets the audience’s needs.

 This policy aims at creating a comfortable working environment for all employees.
-The policy presents a clear and concise definition of what workplace bullying is and some of the actions that may fit into this definition.
-Therefore, by reading this policy, the employees will understand the types of actions they must avoid to prevent bullying and the kinds of experiences they must report as bullying.
-In addition, this policy is an expression of the organization’s commitment to the protection of all employees regardless of their authority or power in the organization.
+The approach presents a clear and concise definition of workplace bullying and some actions that may fit into this definition.
+Therefore, by reading this policy, the employees will understand the activities they must avoid to prevent bullying and the kinds of experiences they must report as bullying.
+In addition, this policy is an expression of the organization’s commitment to protecting all employees regardless of their authority or power in the organization.
 This policy will create a culture of justice and fairness such that all employees feel protected.
 The policy also mentions the procedure for reporting bullying to make it easier for employees to report experiences without fear of retaliation.
 There is also a list of the consequences an employee could experience if found guilty of workplace bullying.
-This policy is likely to enhance the organization’s ethical culture and promote positive behaviors within the organization.
+This policy will likely enhance the organization’s ethical culture and promote positive behaviors.

 Definition of Bullying

 Bullying refers to any unwelcome malicious, and pervasive mistreatment of employees intending to harm, intimidate, degrade, or offend another employee (Hauge, Skogstad, & Einarsen, 2010).
-Bullying can constitute different kinds of actions, such as physical, verbal, or interference with another employee’s work efficiency.
+Bullying can constitute actions such as physical, verbal, or interference with another employee’s work efficiency.

 Procedure for Reporting Bullying

-The company assures all employees of a safe environment for reporting any form of bullying.
-The company promotes a positive environment where all people can be protected from any form of mistreatment.
+The company assures all employees of a safe environment for reporting bullying.
+The company promotes a positive environment where everyone can be protected from mistreatment.
 The following are the procedures that will be taken for reporting bullying.
 First, any employee who experiences anything that they feel could be bullying should report it to human resources management.
-Reports can be made anonymously when the employee does not feel safe enough to disclose their identity to the organization.
+Reports can be made anonymously when employees do not feel safe enough to disclose their identity to the organization.
 Regardless of how the case has been reported, all complaints will be investigated by the organization’s ethics committee.

 The investigations of all reports will be investigated promptly and impartially to ensure that all employees are protected.
-In case of any form of conflict of interest by a member of the committee, the member will have to recuse themselves for the specific case involved.
-The investigation of complaints will include the protection of the involved employees from the danger of retaliation or reprisal.
+In case of any conflict of interest by a committee member, the member will have to recuse themselves for the specific issue involved.
+The investigation of complaints will include protecting the involved employees from the danger of retaliation or reprisal.
 Most importantly, there is no statute of limitations on making reports on bullying.
 Employees may decide to make a report whenever they are comfortable enough to do so.
-However, it is encouraged that cases of bullying are reported promptly, as this will aid in easier investigations of the issue.
+However, it is encouraged that cases of bullying are reported promptly, as this will aid in more accessible investigations of the issue.

 Consequences of Workplace Bullying

-Any employee who has been found guilty of bullying another member of the organization will face the risk of the following consequences.
+Any employee found guilty of bullying another organization member will face the risk of the following consequences.

 - Termination of employment contract